bhattaraiprayag/LLM-Pruning-And-Fairness/README.md

 We have implemented a number of measures of bias.

 As measures of the intrinsic bias of the models we have:
-- SEAT
+- SEAT & WEAT (not yet in fn)
-- WEAT
+- StereoSet

 As measures of the extrinsic bias of the models we have:
 - Bias NLI
 - Bias STS - incomplete

-There are some shared scripts within the [utils](evaluation/utils/) folder:
+There are some shared scripts within the [utils](evaluation/utils/) folder.
+They will likely not be needed for the final version:
 - [models.py](evaluation/utils/models.py) - This comes from [BiasBench](https://github.com/McGill-NLP/bias-bench) and handles loading a model
 - [model_utils.py](evaluation/utils/model_utils.py) - This comes from [BiasBench](https://github.com/McGill-NLP/bias-bench) and handles some checks about the model type.
 - [experiment_id.py](evaluation/utils/experiment_id.py) - This comes from [BiasBench](https://github.com/McGill-NLP/bias-bench) and handles the naming of the output file